Top 10 Most Common Grass Problems

 Some diseases such as ascochyta and dollar spot are mostly cosmetic.
 Others, like necrotic ring spot and brown patch, can be deadly to your lawn, so be sure to pay attention and get to the bottom of which you’re dealing with.
 Typically, a change in weather will make it go away.
 But if temperatures and humidity remain high for an extended period of time, these diseases could kill your grass.

+Many turf diseases, such as grass rust, are caused by fungus.
 Lawn fungicides are available at your favorite retailer that you can apply yourself.
 Not all fungicides work on the same lawn diseases, so pay attention and ask.
 Remember to read and follow label instructions carefully.
 Or you can hire a pro to identify your disease problem and recommend a treatment.

 Signs: Spongy, puffy or excessively thatchy grass.